Amieknowsu84/Design-patterns/README.md

 Decorator
 Facade
 Flyweight
+Proxy

 Behavioral Design Patterns
-Observer
-Strategy
 Chain of Responsibility
 Command
+Interpreter
 Iterator
 Mediator
-Interpreter
 Memento
+Observer
 State
+Strategy

 Introduction
 In this repository, you will find well-documented Java code examples for each design pattern.
 Each pattern is explained with a brief description and its use case.
 We encourage you to explore the code, understand the patterns, and see how they can be applied in real-world scenarios.

-creational Design Patterns
+Creational Design Patterns
 creational patterns deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.

 Singleton Pattern